 5. Beat Parking Charges with Technology

-There is a plethora of parking apps around for smartphone users today that mean you can search for, book and pay for parking in advance.
+There are a plethora of parking apps around for smartphone users today that means you can search for, book and pay for parking in advance.
 Some apps can also give you information about on-street parking regulations around your destination, so you can look for free spaces or the cheapest parking options too.